March 16 – 19, 2026

 Opening Keynote Presentations:

-Weaving Wisdom: Integrating Practice, Lived Experience and Academic Research into Care and Community Work
+KEYNOTE SESSION 1 - Weaving Wisdom: Integrating Practice, Lived Experience and Academic Research into Care and Community Work

 In this keynote, Dr Lisa Cherry explores her Triad of Knowledge, professional practice, lived experience and academic knowledge, as a dynamic framework of understanding.
 Lisa considers how they can be integrated into how we work to create relationally rich, trauma-informed environments that honour complexity and cultivate belonging.